 Locally, rabbit health Research and Development has had little commercial incentive to advance, and what knowledge has existed was seldom accessible when and where needed.
 Overseas expertise applicable to mass production could be accessed, but issues of licensing and cost worked against this.

 Is there a change in the air?
 There has been increased interest in rabbit farming since the previous printed edition of the Agri Handbook (2013/14).
 Yes, there are changes in that we now have a commercial interest that is growing and market research and development have had an extensive impact on both the local and export market (see under Role Players).

 The National Society for the Protection of Cruelty to Animals (NSPCA) is busy putting together a Code of Practice suitable for the commercial rabbit production industry.
 Working with leading industry role players and experts, and with the South African Bureau of Standards (SABS), it is hoped that this document will be available soon to all breeders and potential breeders of commercial rabbits.
-For more information please contact Grace De Lange on 011 907 3590.
+For more information please contact the NSPCA on 011 907 3590.

 Local business environment